 — Gary Fettke (@FructoseNo) August 2, 2017

-Fettke is also not anti personal choice.
-“I am anti-propaganda,” he said.
-He simply objects to anyone trying to impose their beliefs on him or others.
+Fettke is also not against personal choice.
+“I am against propaganda,” he said.

 By way of example, Fettke referred to battles back home as a result of his support for LCHF.
 His own regulatory body, the Australian Health Practitioners Regulatory Agency (AHPRA) slapped a lifetime ban on him from talking about nutrition.